 |Scheduled learning activities - cloud (online)||

-2 x 1 hours of online content per week (recordings provided), 1 x 2 hour online studio per week.
-Students are strongly encouraged to attend and participate in project-based activities at the Waurn Ponds (Geelong) campus on the scheduled day during the trimester intensive week (typically week 6).
+Online independent and collaborative learning including a 1 x 2 hour studio per week (10 weeks).
+Students are required to attend and participate in project-based activities at the Waurn Ponds (Geelong) Campus for the scheduled sessions during the trimester intensive activities as detailed in the unit site.

 This unit will take a practical approach to understanding the role of the manufacturing process in controlling the quality and cost of a component.
 The impact of processing variables such as pressure, time and temperature in attaining specified property and quality requirements during the manufacture of commonly used materials will be examined.

 To be eligible to obtain a pass in this unit, all students must achieve a minimum of 50% on the combined case study and project report mark.